tauon1777/Udacity-Continuous-Control-Project/README.md

 ### Environment Description

-This project uses deep deterministic policy gradient to teach a robotic arm to balance a ball.
+This project uses deep deterministic policy gradient to teach a robotic arm to stay centered inside a moving sphere.

 In this environment, a double-jointed arm can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.